VGKintsugi/Ghidra-SegaSaturn-Loader/README.md

 - [Sega Saturn Library Signatures](http://cyberwarriorx.com/saturn-utilities) -  CyberWarriorX's Sega Saturn library signatures
 - Thank you to @mumbel, @loudinthecloud, and the Ghidra team for helping get the SuperH plugin merged to Ghidra
 - Thank you to @TrekkiesUnite118 for Java help and code review advice
-- Thank you to @cyberwarriorx for just tons of amazing open source Saturn utilities.
+- Thank you to @CyberWarriorX for just tons of amazing open source Saturn utilities.